What is Fixed Tuition?

 - First-year, first-time students at Appalachian: If the first time you enrolled in any college after high school was at Appalachian State, and you meet all other eligibility criteria, you are eligible generally for a maximum of 8 semesters of fixed tuition.

 - Transfer students: If you enroll in a college after high school, but before enrolling at Appalachian State, you are considered a transfer student.
 Transfer students will have all credits accepted for transfer at Appalachian State divided by 15 (result rounded up to nearest whole number) to determine semesters of eligibility used.

 - For continuing students: The length of the benefit is reduced by the number of Fall or Spring semesters already completed at Appalachian State and by the number of transfer hours received (using the method described above).
-Note that transfer students and students enrolled at Appalachian State prior to Fall 2016 will have eligibility prorated.
+Note that transfer students will have eligibility prorated.

 There is no proration of eligibility based on enrollment status.
 The semester counts toward continuous enrollment if you are enrolled for any credit hours; therefore any non-credit or audited courses do not count toward enrollment.